-Some time ago I TAed Parallel Programming, which covers a multitude of software locking algorithms.
-They solve the mutual exclusion problem for two or more threads.
-This is an overview of how they compare in key properties, such as starvation-freedom and fairness and includes some proof sketches of those properties (the ones I found interesting).
-However, we’re not discussing how the locks themselves work.
-Rather is this a writeup of the more surprising and non-obvious properties/proofs I’ve found when covering this in my classes.
+Some time ago I TAed Parallel Programming, which covers a few locking algorithms that solve the mutual exclusion problem for two or more threads.
+This is an overview of how they compare in key properties, such as starvation-freedom and fairness, and includes some proof sketches of those properties (the ones I found interesting).
+The locking algorithms themselves are not explained, but rather is this a writeup of the more surprising and non-obvious properties/proofs I’ve found when covering this in my classes.

 ---|---|---|---|---|